-I love viewing the Skyline of the different cities and prefer adding such a spot in my travel itinerary where I can view the Skyline and grab a view of the whole city.
-Check out my itinerary to explore Seattle like local I lived in Seattle for more than a year, which gave me a chance to explore a view of Seattle from different angles.
-Here I am sharing the best 5 places to view the Skyline of Seattle according to my view.
+I love viewing the Skyline of the different cities and prefer adding such a spot in my travel itinerary where I can grab a view of the whole city.
+Seattle has many exciting places to visit; check out my itinerary to explore Seattle like locals.
+I lived in Seattle for more than a year, which allowed me to explore a view of Seattle from different angles.
+Because the city is surrounded by mountains, lakes, and various natural landscapes, it looks beautiful from every angle.
+Here I am sharing the best five places to view the Skyline of Seattle according to my view.

 1. Gas Works Park, Seattle

 Address:- 2143 N Northlake Way, Seattle, WA 98103